ianhandel/bossier/README.md

 devtools::install_github("ianhandel/bossier")

-Then ha look at help on read_bos() with runnable example using built in .sav data
+Then look at help on read_bos() with runnable example using built in .sav data